RamAbhishek76/AWS-Logs-Parser/README.md

 8. As it was not possible to simulate a full length test where the log file is around 10 MB, a considerably long logs file was tested.
 9. As there was no file names or naming conventions mentioned for the code as well as the output, most appropriate names were chosen and used.
 10. As there were no specific messages to be shown when file is not found or unable to be read, all commonly used messages were structured and displayed.
+11. As the matches should be case insensitive, regardless of the protocol being in uppercase or lowercase, the mappings will be checked for.
+12. As there was no mention in the requirement stating that the tags should be considered to be case insensitive, the tags were considered exactly as mentioned in the lookup file.

 Tests Implemented: